 Plaza Ambarrukmo – 7 floors with more than 230 exclusive international and local brands.
 A wide range of dining and entertainment options are available.

-Malioboro Mall – 6 floors and over 80 speciality stores.
+Malioboro Mall – 6 floors and over 80 specialty stores.

 Jogja City Mall – is a unique design fronted with Roman pillars.
 Spread across multiple floors featuring Indonesian and International brands.